lmc2179/lmc2179.github.io/drafts/models_make_decisions.md

 https://en.wikipedia.org/wiki/Existential_risk_from_artificial_general_intelligence

-It is important to think about whose goals an agent is furthering - the answer is always the same, it is the richest and most powerful people in the world
+It is important to think about whose goals an agent is furthering - the answer is always the same, it is the owners of the organizations that build these agents.

 # Appendix: A crash course in defining your Decision process